opentok/misc-opentok-accelerators/iOS/README.md

 3. [Configuring the app](#configuring-the-app)

 To learn more about the best practices used to design this app, see [Exploring the code](#exploring-the-code).

-**NOTE**: Currently only the publisher can add annotations to the shared screen.

 ### Importing the Xcode project